Why are migrant children dying in U.S. custody?

 But the deaths under President Donald Trump's watch have health professionals and some advocates questioning whether the administration's immigration policies — particularly keeping minors in custody for longer periods — are contributing to more minors getting sick and dying while in custody or shortly after they are released.

 “Children are not like adults.
-They get sick more quickly and each hour of delay [to receive medical care] can be associated with serious complications, especially in cases of infectious diseases.
+They get sick more quickly and each hour of delay can be associated with serious complications, especially in cases of infectious diseases.
 Delays can lead to death,” Dr. Julie Linton, co-chair of the immigrant health special interest group at the American Academy of Pediatrics, told NBC News.

 In December, medical examiners concluded that 7-year-old Jakelin Caal Maquin, who also died in CBP custody, succumbed to "a rapidly progressive infection" that shut down her vital organs.
 CBP sent Jakelin on a 90-mile bus ride to another location after she was taken into custody, even though her father had told officials she was vomiting and feeling ill before they left.